 Typically, you have the following options to recover your lost wages in a car accident case:

-- Make a request to your insurance company, if your policy includes that coverage
+- Request your car insurance company, if your policy includes that coverage

-- Make a request to the other driver's insurance company, if they are at fault
+- Request the other driver's insurance company, if they are at fault

 - File a lawsuit against the other driver